waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

-# Plugin development reference guide
+# Plugin development

 ## Disclaimer
 :warning: This is a quick-reference guide, not a complete guide to making a plugin.
 Use this to copy-paste commands while working on plugins and to troubleshoot them in the testing and scheduling stages.
-Please consult the official Waggle-Sage :green_book:[Plugin Tutorials](/docs/about/overview) for detailed guidance.
+Please consult the official Waggle-Sage :green_book:[Plugin Tutorials](/docs/category/tutorials) for detailed guidance.

 ## Tips